hamidgasmi/training.computerscience.cloud.aws/README.md

 	- Each endpoint check corresponds actually to multiple healthchecks that are done by Health Checkers (a global health check system)
 	- Endpoint Check aggregates the data from the health checkers and determines whether the endpoint is healthy:
 		- If more than 18% of health checkers report that an endpoint is healthy, Route 53 considers it healthy
-		- If 18% of health checkers or fewer report that an endpoint is healthy, Route 53 considers it unhealthy.
+		- If 18% of health checkers or fewer report that an endpoint is healthy, Route 53 considers it unhealthy
 	- Health Checkers evaluation is based on the Response time which depends on the type of health check:
 		- For HTTP/S healthchecks: 4s to establish a TCP connection with the endpoint + an HTTP status code of 2xx or 3xx within 2 seconds after connecting
 		- For a TCP healthchecks: 10s to establish a TCP connection with the endpoint